Blackstar (TV series): John Blackstar

 John Blackstar's race is not specified in the series, though it is often speculated that he could have Native American heritage and ancestry, anticipating Bravestarr, a later Filmation series, by roughly six years.

 As an astronaut, Blackstar might have been extensively trained in many fields.
-He is intelligent, and he often prefers to outsmart his opponent rather than rely on physical talent, even though his constant contact with the Star Sword grants him super-human athletic abilities and near invulnerability.
+He is intelligent, and he often prefers to outsmart his opponent rather than rely on physical talent, even though his constant contact with the Starsword grants him super-human athletic abilities and near invulnerability.

-The PowerStar's two halves
+The Powerstar's two halves

-The PowerStar was a mighty magical weapon that was split in two through unknown events, with Blackstar and the Overlord each possessing one half.
-Blackstar's weapon, the Star Sword, is able to absorb, store, and reflect any external form of energy, and is virtually indestructible.
+The Powerstar was a mighty magical weapon that was split in two through unknown events, with Blackstar and the Overlord each possessing one half.
+Blackstar's weapon, the Starsword, is able to absorb, store, and reflect any external form of energy, and is virtually indestructible.
 It can also produce blasts of pure energy capable of destroying a target.
-The weapon generates an invisible "aura" that imbues Blackstar with superhuman senses, strength, endurance, reflexes, speed, agility, and a limited invulnerability to harm and extreme temperatures.
-Presumably, the Overlord's Power Sword confers similar abilities.
-For a brief time in the episode "Spacewrecked", the Star Sword and the Power Sword are re-united into the PowerStar.
+The weapon generates an invisible "aura" that imbues Blackstar with superhuman senses, strength, endurance, reflexes, speed, agility, and almost unlimited invulnerability to harm and extreme temperatures.
+Presumably, the Overlord's Powersword confers similar abilities.
+For a brief time in the episode Spacewrecked, the Starsword and the Powersword are re-joined into the Powerstar.